1. To prune or not to prune: when and how.

 9. Evergreens and conifer shrubs.

 In a class by itself is beautiful, glamorous hydrangea.
-Those of us who live in zone 3 can now even enjoy hydrangeas with pink and blue flowers.
-Hydrangeas basically fall into two main categories: big leafed hydrangeas (H. macrophylla and H. arborescens) which include the luxurious mop heads, and little leaf hydrangeas (H. paniculata), much easier to grow and which include the majority of new hardy types available for the zone 3 gardener.
+For cooler areas, there are two types: big-leaf hydrangeas (H. macrophylla and H. arborescens) which include the luxurious mop heads, and little leaf hydrangeas (H. paniculata), much easier to grow and which include the majority of new hardy types.
 They can tolerate some shade and in spite of their watery name, some of the paniculatas do quite well with little water.
 Do not over-fertilize these shrubs.

 – Dorothy Dobbie Copyright©